 A woman I know from around town was kind enough to offer to take a photograph of me.
 Mighty angelic, don’t you think?

 Nora and me.

-This is Adela, the daycare boss the organized us all.
+This is Adela, the daycare boss that organized us all.
 She said there were fifty kids and thirty parents that participated from our daycare.
 The tails, horns, wings, and halos were purchased, but the rest of the costumes were handmade by the daycare employees.
 It was very, very well done.